Circuit Road flat murder: Appeal and imprisonment

 On 28 October 2020, more than eight months after the end of his trial, 52-year-old Boh Soon Ho's appeal was dismissed by the Court of Appeal.
-The three judges hearing the appeal - Judges of Appeal Tay Yong Kwang and Judith Prakash and High Court judge Woo Bih Li - unanimously found that Boh was not suffering from sudden and grave provocation when he murdered Zhang Huaxiang.
+The three judges hearing the appeal – Judges of Appeal Tay Yong Kwang and Judith Prakash and High Court judge Woo Bih Li – unanimously found that Boh was not suffering from sudden and grave provocation when he murdered Zhang Huaxiang.
 They additionally rejected the original trial judge's finding that Boh was indeed provoked, albeit not gravely or lost his self-control in killing Zhang Huaxiang.

 Justice Tay, who delivered the judgement, read that they felt Boh was more frustrated and agitated that he never got to have sex with the victim.
 He also cited a psychiatric report which the judges referred to, in the aftermath of the murder, some aspects of Boh's conduct at that time, such as fleeing Singapore and went into hiding in his hometown in Melaka, reflected a state of mind that was "unfettered by any loss of self-control or impulse control".

-Despite upholding Boh's conviction for murder, they did not commute Boh's life sentence to the death penalty and hence Boh is currently serving his sentence at Changi Prison.
+Despite upholding Boh's conviction for murder, they did not change Boh's life sentence to the death penalty and hence Boh is currently serving his life sentence at Changi Prison.